top of page

 Options

-Tradingview gives a big disappointment to Options traders.
+Tradingview is a big disappointment to Options traders.
 Because there is no space for options charts in Tradingview hence, a trader cannot view the options chart and can’t do backtesting on various options strategies.

 After introducing weekly options in Nifty and Banknifty, many traders are moving towards options strategies, and all these traders don’t get any helping hand from Tradingview.
 Another alternative to test different options strategies is through Amibroker or Python (but you should have options data).